 - AES Aerospace Embedded Solutions GmbH, a joint venture between Safran Electronics & Defense and MTU that is developing electronic equipment for civil and military applications.

-Supporting educational initiatives
+Supporting educational initiatives and R&T

 Safran is highly involved in educational support initiatives in Germany.
 For instance, our subsidiary AES Aerospace Embedded Solutions GmbH is one of the founders of the Embedded Systems Software Engineering Institute (SEI), created under the impetus of the software engineering committee of the German aerospace industries association, BDLI.
 SEI is funded by the Bavarian economy, media, energy and technology ministry, and is part of fortiss, a research institute associated with the Technical University of Munich (TUM).
-L-1 Identity Solutions AG, a member of Bitkom (federal association of information technologies, telecommunications and new media), has signed a partnership with the University of Bochum and is working closely with the research organizations Fraunhofer IOSB, Fraunhofer IGD and TU Ilmenau.